joemellin/nReduce/README.md

 * bundle exec whenever -w

 ### Rmagick
 Used for image resizing.
-To get it to install on OS X:
+To install on OS X:
 * Make sure you have the latest version of Xcode (free download from App Store)
 * brew install imagemagick --disable-openmp